Infer Static Analyzer: History

-Infer has its roots in academic research on Separation Logic, a theory for the formal verification of software.
-Work on automatic program verification based on Separation Logic led to a succession of academic tools, including Smallfoot and SpaceInvader.
-Building on the academic work, Cristiano Calcagno, Dino Distefano and Peter O'Hearn, three researchers in London, co-founded the verification startup Monoidics in 2009, and Monoidics developed the first version of Infer.
+Infer has its roots in academic research on separation logic, a theory for the formal verification of software.
+Work on automatic program verification based on separation logic led to a succession of academic tools, including Smallfoot and SpaceInvader.
+Building on the academic work, Cristiano Calcagno, Dino Distefano and Peter O'Hearn, three researchers at University College London and Queen Mary University of London, co-founded the verification startup Monoidics in 2009, and Monoidics developed the first version of Infer.
 Monoidics was acquired by Facebook in 2013, and in 2015 the code of Infer was open-sourced.

 As of 2013 when Infer was open-sourced it was claimed that hundreds of bugs per month identified by Infer were fixed by Facebook's developers before reaching production.
 By 2015 this had increased to over 1000 bugs per month.

 Spotify, Uber, Mozilla, Sky, and Marks and Spencer are among the reported users of Infer.

 Technology

 Infer performs checks for null pointer exceptions, resource leaks, annotation reachability, missing lock guards, and concurrency race conditions in Android and Java code.
 It checks for null pointer problems, memory leaks, coding conventions and unavailable API's in C, C++ and Objective C.

 Infer uses a technique called bi-abduction to perform a compositional program analysis that interprets program procedures independently of their callers.
 It is claimed that this enables Infer to scale to large codebases and to run quickly on code-changes in an incremental fashion, while still performing an inter-procedural analysis that reasons across procedure boundaries.

 Infer is wired up to the code review system at Facebook.
 Its deployment model is to comment automatically on code modifications as they are submitted for review, where it reports potential regressions.
 It does this by incrementally analyzing code changes via a job on Facebook's continuous integration system which runs in its data centers.

-Infer also has a domain specific language for abstract syntax tree linting, based on ideas from Model Checking for Computation Tree Logic.
+Infer also has a domain specific language for abstract syntax tree linting, based on ideas from model checking for computation tree logic.

 Infer is mostly written in the OCaml programming language.